|Main index||Electoral System index||About author|

 Contents: The Problem; Single Transferable Vote; Borda Count; First Past The Post; Proportional Representation; Solution.

 Publication history: Only here.
 Usual disclaimer and copyright terms apply.

-Twelve members of a democracy wish to elect a leader from amongst six candidates called A, B, C, D, E & F. The voters’ preferences are:
+Twelve members of a democracy wish to elect a leader from amongst six candidates called A, B, C, D, E and F. The voters’ preferences are:

 Who should be elected?